UTurista/Scoreboardsaver/README.md

 in the same folder `<mod>\python\game\` add the file [scoreboardsaver.py](https://github.com/Vascko/Scoreboardsaver/blob/master/scoreboardsaver.py)

 ##Configuration
-`record_folder` -  Will change where the information is saved
+`record_folder` -  Will change the folder where the information is saved, default is `logs`
 ###Available stats
 * deaths
 * kills